pillarjs/path-to-regexp/Readme.md

 - If you are rewriting paths with match and compiler, consider using `encode: false` and `decode: false` to keep raw paths passed around.
 - To ensure matches work on paths containing characters usually encoded, consider using [encodeurl](https://github.com/pillarjs/encodeurl) for `encodePath`.
-- If matches are intended to be exact, you need to set `loose: ''`, `trailing: false`, and `sensitive: true`.
+- If matches are intended to be exact, you need to set `loose: false`, `trailing: false`, and `sensitive: true`.

 ### Parse